es-ude/BallChallenge/README.md

 ### IDE

-As an IDE for this project we recommend to use Visual Studio Code (installation instructions can be found [here](https://code.visualstudio.com/)) with the Python and Jupyter extension installed.
-But you can use any other IDE if you want (e.g. PyCharm).
+As an IDE for this project, we recommend using Visual Studio Code (installation instructions can be found [here](https://code.visualstudio.com/)) with the Python and Jupyter extension installed.
+However, you can use any other IDE that supports Jupyter notebooks (e.g. PyCharm).